Sir Thomas More and Family

 Sir Thomas More and His Family is a lost painting by Hans Holbein the Younger, created circa 1527 during Holbein’s first visit to England.
 The work depicted the noted statesman and scholar Sir Thomas More, his immediate family, and other members of his household.
 While the original painting was destroyed in a fire in 1752, at Schloss Kremsier (Kroměříž Castle), the Moravian residence of Carl von Liechtenstein, Archbishop of Olmutz, its composition is known through a number of surviving copies and studies.
 The painting is known for demonstrating the interplay of Sir Thomas More's private and public life.

-Background and Commission
+Background and commission

 Hans Holbein the Younger moved to England in 1526-28 from Basle, Switzerland.
-On Holbein's first visit to England, he carried a letter of introduction from the Dutch humanist Erasmus of Rotterdam introducing him to scholar and stateman Sir Thomas More.
+On Holbein's first visit to England, he carried a letter of introduction from the Dutch humanist Erasmus of Rotterdam introducing him to scholar and statesman Sir Thomas More.
 More commissioned Hans Holbein the Younger for a group portrait of his family.
 Holbein’s portrait of More and his family is considered one of his most significant English works, reflecting both his technical skill and the intellectual values of More’s household.
 The portrait was commissioned at a time when More was serving as Lord Chancellor to Henry VIII and is thought to represent the family’s piety, learning, and civic responsibility—core values of Renaissance humanism.
 More later became known as a Catholic martyr after his execution in 1535 due to his refusal to accept Henry VIII as head of the church.